Adinotherium: Description

 The approximately 1.5 m long animal, with an estimated 120 kg body mass, looked like a smaller version of its rhinoceros-like relative Toxodon.
 Its front legs were somewhat longer than those of its relatives, making its hip and shoulder height about equal.
 A small horn atop Adinotheriums skull may have played a role in the mating season.

+Palaeobiology

+Life cycle

+The fractal complexity of the enamel crests and the occlusal surface tooth area of A. ovinum teeth from the second premolar to the third molar both varied with age, making both of them useful tools for age estimation in this species and other toxodontids.
+Enamel crest complexity decreased as the animal matured due to wear, while the area of the tooth's occlusal surface was greater in adults than juveniles due to a combination of both wear and increase in overall size of the teeth of adults.